BCS in the Sky: Signatures of Inflationary Fermion Condensation: From superconductors to the universe

 In contrast, in a cosmological setup, the BCS model structure must be slightly modified.
 This is because the universe must stay electrically neutral in the absence of any positively charged lattice.
 Therefore it is not possible to have a condensate of fermions charged under $U(1)_{EM}$ \footnote{It is possible, however, to consider condensates that are charged under some dark $U(1)$ symmetry or spontaneously broken non-Abelian gauge symmetry.
 However, we prefer to focus on the simplest scenario and choose not to introduce gauge symmetries in this work.}.
 Instead, we require fermions and anti-fermions to pair up.
 Consider a massless Dirac fermion model,

 where $\slashed{\nabla}=\gamma^\mu \nabla_\mu$ is the covariant derivative with the spacetime spin connection.
+This fermion may be understood as a new degree of freedom active during inflation, for example those from Grand Unification model building.
 Now the global $U(1)_V$ symmetry is exact, and the vector fermion current $J_V^\mu=J_R^\mu+J_L^\mu$ is conserved, where $J_R^\mu$ and $J_L^\mu$ are the right- and left-handed fermion current.
 The global $U(1)_A$ symmetry, however, may not be exact.
 This corresponds to the non-conservation of the axial current, $J_A^\mu=J_R^\mu-J_L^\mu$.
 Namely, there will be an asymmetry in the number of Cooper pairs with different constituent fermion helicities.
 To achieve this, we can introduce a parity-odd chemical potential via the operator

 where $\kappa$ is the axial chemical potential.
 This non-zero chemical potential $\kappa$ supports a net axial charge,

 while keeping a neutral vector charge,

 Here $+,-$ denotes the helicity while $N,\bar{N}$ denotes the fermion and anti-fermion, respectively.
 In the absence of any helical chemical potential \cite{Ambrus:2019ayb,Chernodub:2020yaf,Ambrus:2019khr}, the net helical charge is also zero, we have